BornaGhotbi/Medical-Image-Processing/README.md

 ## Visualization

 In order to visualize our model TensorBoard can be used.
 Run tensorboard.sh file with the "port" and "event root directory" arguments and then tunnel through this port to access Tensorboard.

-## Contact

-Roger Donaldson: rogerd@galmed.ca
-Borna Ghotbi: borna.ghotbi@galmed.ca